Best merchant cash advance companies

 Why do merchant cash advance companies decline me?

 A direct funder lends its own capital, so it only approves one narrow borrower profile.
 If your file falls outside that profile — too new, credit a little low, a seasonal or "high-risk" industry — that single funder declines you.
 It doesn't mean you can't get funded; it means you went to the wrong box.
-A broker routes your file to the lenders that do say yes.
+A broker matches your file to the funders that do say yes.

 Is it better to use a broker or apply direct to a funder?